Xetibo/ReSet-Doc/sections/appendix/projectplan.typ

 _Due to the small team size, no scrum master or product owner is chosen, the work of these positions is done in collaboration._\

-#subsubsection("Requirements")
-Non-functional requirements are explained in @Non-FunctionalRequirements and functional requirements are handled using user stories.

 #subsubsection("User Stories")
-User stories are handled via #link("https://github.com/Xetibo/ReSet/issues")[GitHub issues].
+User stories are handled via GitHub issues @github_issues.
 This allows for simple handling of labels and function points, which can also be changed later on if needed.

 #subsubsection("Sprint Backlog/Product Backlog")
-Both the sprint backlog and the product backlog are handled using the #link("https://github.com/orgs/Xetibo/projects/1")[GitHub project board].
+Both the sprint backlog and the product backlog are handled using the GitHub project board @github_project_board.
-This allows for a clean and automatic handling of created user stories via GitHub issues.
+This allows for a clean and automatic handling of created user stories via GitHub issues @github_issues.

 #subsubsection("Tools")
 Rust is an editor-agnostic language, hence both team members can use their tools without conflicts.